ShankarNarayananS/Holmes-ChatBot/README.md

 <h3>4.
 Open the URL,"localhost:3000" in your browser</h3>
 <h3>5.
 Give permission to use the microphone</h3>
 <h3>6.
 Click the button and start talking to Holmes </h3>

+<h2> That's really good, but i want to add some features to it like Home Automation, Routines etc. How to do that ? </h2>
+<h4> As this is completely customizable, we can train the agent with intents in DialogFlow such that it can be your own version of Google Assistant </h4>